Ph.D. in psychology, University of Illinois at Chicago, 2009

 B.A. in psychology, University of Wisconsin-Milwaukee, 2001

-Jason Braasch is an associate professor in the Department of Learning Sciences at Georgia State University.
-He is also an affiliate of the Adult Literacy Research Center.
-His research examines cognitive processes that underlie the evaluation of content and source information when reading texts found on the Internet, and the ways individual differences like reading skill promote (or undermine) successful learning.
+Jason Braasch is an associate professor in the Department of Learning Sciences and an affiliate of the College of Education & Human Development’s Adult Literacy Research Center.
+His research examines cognitive processes that underlie the evaluation of content and source information when reading texts found on the Internet, and the ways individual differences encourage (or discourage) successful learning.
 He has also developed and implemented classroom-based interventions to improve strategies for thinking critically about information on the Internet.
-He has published extensively on these topics and received external funding to support his research, including grants from the Spencer Foundation and Facebook.
+Braasch has published extensively on these topics and received external funding to support his research, including grants from the Spencer Foundation and Facebook.

 Braasch, J. L. G. (2020).
 “Advances in research on internal and external factors that guide adolescents’ reading and learning on the Internet.”
 Journal for the Study of Education and Development, 43, 210-241.